 Professor Deleso Alford, J.D., LL.M.

-Professor Alford is doing ground-breaking work bridging legal and medical education by telling stories—what she refers to as “HER stories" the unique and particularized lived experiences of black women intersecting with health care and research.
-She has moved her scholarship into classrooms, benefiting both law and medical students with her racially inflected lessons.
+Professor Alford focuses on what she refers to as “HER stories”—the unique and particularized lived experiences of women of color generally, and black women specifically intersecting with health care and research.